Pseudo-Dev/asteroids/networking/README.md

 # Asteroids networking

 To make the containers appear on your real network you will need to set up a Docker IPvLAN.
 The command is in *networking/network.sh*, but you will need to create a *.env* first to match your network.
-Place the *.env* file in asteroids/networking!.
+Place the *.env* file at the root (not in */networking*)!.
 Mine looks like this:

     IP=172.16.0.247
     INTERFACE=enp0s31f6